HBPMedical/mip-deployment/Federation/README.md

 ## Minimum Requirements

 For the server in which Frontend, Backend and Galaxy will be deployed you may consider <a href="../README.md#minimum-requirements">this</a> minimum requirements.
-In case of having a server respecting thore requirements you need to do a clean up before re-deploying with new new versios of Software available, whenever that is mandatory:
+In case of having a server respecting thore requirements you need to do a clean up before re-deploying with new versions of Software available, whenever that is mandatory:
 ```
-sudo ./cleanUP.sh
+sudo ./cleanUp.sh
 ```